programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ### Register for a GitHub Account

-Since we are going to be using Github we will need to register for an account at [Github](Github.com) if we don't already have one.
+Since we are going to be using GitHub we will need to register for an account at [GitHub](GitHub.com) if we don't already have one.
 For [students](https://education.github.com/pack) and [researchers](https://github.com/blog/1840-improving-github-for-science) GitHub offers free private repositories.
 These are not necessary but might be appealing if you want to keep some work private.

 ### Install GitHub Desktop